 Researchers review advancements in biosensing technologies that can address the limitations of conventional diagnostic methods for neonatal sepsis

 Sepsis in newborn infants can be fatal.
-Early diagnosis is thus key to effectively manage the infection.
+Early diagnosis is thus key to effectively managing the infection.
 Conventional diagnostic methods are, however, time-consuming.
 Now researchers from Shoolini University, in collaboration with IIT Hyderabad and Amity University, Rajasthan, describe the current point-of-care methods for improved diagnosis of neonatal sepsis and their limitations.
-Their review sheds light on emerging biosensing technologies that can revolutionize diagnostics in the future and help decrease mortality associated with neonatal sepsis.
+Their review sheds light on emerging biosensors that can revolutionize diagnostics in the future and help decrease mortality associated with neonatal sepsis.

 Sepsis refers to a systemic (body-wide) infection accompanied by inflammation.
-Newborn infants are particularly susceptible to developing sepsis, given their naïve and under-developed immune system.
+Newborn infants are particularly susceptible to developing sepsis, given their na?ve and underdeveloped immune systems.
 Their immune system reacts to the acquired pathogen by releasing inflammatory factors such as cytokines and free radicals.
-The heightened immune response mounted against the pathogen, if uncontrolled, can cause severe damage to other organs, which can be fatal for the newborn.
+The heightened immune response mounted against the pathogen if uncontrolled, can cause severe damage to other organs, which can be fatal for the newborn.
 The prevalence of neonatal sepsis and associated mortality rates are especially high in developing countries, owing to poor sanitation and the dearth of healthcare resources.

 In addition to the above methods, integrated approaches that combine the principles of multiple techniques on a single platform are gaining popularity.
 Such hybrid biosensors will be capable of detecting multiple parameters in a short time from considerably small samples; all this at the bedside of the patient!
 Moreover, their wide applicability, cost-effectiveness, small size, and need for limited resources make them a practical and valuable tool for the diagnosis of neonatal sepsis.